 Memorials of Jesus’ death on the cross

 On the evening he was betrayed, while Jesus was eating a meal with his disciples, he took some bread and said, “This is my body given for you; do this in remembrance of me” (Luke 22:19).
-They each ate a piece of the bread.
-When we participate in the Lord’s Supper, we each eat a piece of bread in remembrance of Jesus.
+When we participate in the Lord’s Supper, we each eat a small piece of bread in remembrance of Jesus.

 The death of Jesus is a tremendous gift to us.
 It is precious.
 When we are given a gift of great value, a gift that involved personal sacrifice for us, how should we receive it?
-With mourning and regret?
+With mourning and regret at the sacrifice?
 No, that is not what the giver wants.
 Rather, we should receive it with great gratitude, as an expression of great love.
 If we have tears, they should be tears of joy.

 So the Lord’s Supper, although a memorial of a death, is not a funeral, as if Jesus were still dead.
-Quite the contrary—we observe this memorial knowing that death held Jesus only three days—knowing that death will not hold us forever, either.
+Rather, we observe this memorial knowing that death held Jesus only three days—knowing that death will not hold us forever, either.
 We rejoice that Jesus has conquered death, and has set free all who were enslaved by a fear of death (Hebrews 2:14-15).
 We can remember Jesus’ death with the happy knowledge that he has triumphed over sin and death!
-As Jesus said, our mourning will turn into joy (John 16:20).
+As Jesus predicted, our mourning has turned into joy (John 16:20).
 Coming to the Lord’s table and having communion should be a celebration, not a funeral.

 Our present relationship with Jesus Christ